-H.4.8 Tenure Review Meetings
+H.24.8 Tenure Review Meetings

-- TRC Introductory Meeting (First Evaluation Cycle Only) a TRC Introductory Meeting shall be held between weeks one (1) and four (4) of the fall semester (inclusive) to introduce the candidate to the TRC and schedule observations, the Tenure Review Meeting, and the Tenure Evaluation Meeting for the first evaluation cycle. - Tenure Review Meeting the Tenure Review Meeting shall be held between weeks fourteen (14) through sixteen (16) of the fall semester (inclusive) of each evaluation cycle to review the candidate's evaluation packet and any previous Tenure Plans.
-The TRC and candidate shall prepare a Tenure Plan for the following evaluation cycle (except in the fourth cycle).

-• Tenure Evaluation Meeting - the Tenure Evaluation Meeting shall be held between weeks fourteen (14) through sixteen (16) of the fall semester (inclusive) of each evaluation cycle, after the Tenure Review Meeting.
+- TRC Introductory Meeting (First Evaluation Cycle Only): a TRC Introductory Meeting shall be held between weeks one (1) and four (4)by the end of week two (2) of the fall semester (inclusive) to introduce the candidate to the TRC and schedule observations, the Tenure Review Meeting, and the Tenure Evaluation Meeting for the first evaluation cycle. - Tenure Review Meeting: the Tenure Review Meeting shall be held between weeks fourteen (14) through sixteen\fifteen (156) of the fall semester (inclusive) of each evaluation cycle to review the candidate's evaluation packet and any previous Tenure Plans.
+The TRC and candidate shall prepare a Tenure Plan for the following evaluation cycle (except in the fourth cycle). - Tenure Evaluation Meeting: the Tenure Evaluation Meeting shall be held between weeks fourteen (14) through fifteensixteen (156) of the fall semester (inclusive) of each evaluation cycle, after the Tenure Review Meeting.
 The tenure candidate shall not attend.
 At this meeting, the TRC shall evaluate the candidate on each of the five Criteria for Evaluation, and complete the Tenure Review Committee Report.

 The Tenure Plan, the Tenure Review Committee Report and any Corrective Action Plan must be finalized and approved by the TRC at this meeting.
 However, clarifying details may be added to the Tenure Plan and the Tenure Review Committee Report so long as they are finalized within three (3) business days of the meeting and approved by the TRC.
 As part of the Tenure Review Committee Report, the TRC shall determine a recommendation regarding reemployment or tenure (including early tenure).
 Decisions must be based solely upon factors and information present in the cumulative evaluation packet.
-Information received from individuals outside the TRC may not be considered, except as part of the D/WG Responsibilities Observation Report.
+Information received from individuals outside the TRC may not be considered, except as part of the D/WG Responsibilities Observation-Report.

 The TRC chair shall provide the Tenure Plan and Tenure Review Committee Report to the tenure coordinator within three (3) business days after the tenure evaluation meeting.
-Within three (3) business days thereafter, the tenure coordinator shall attach a copy to the candidate's portfolio and forward the original Tenure Review Committee Report to Human Resources and the appropriate vice president.
-Human Resources shall be responsible for ensuring that signatures are collected according to the required timelines.
+Within three (3) business days thereafter, the tenure coordinator shall upload a copy to the candidate's portfolio and forward the original Tenure Review Committee Report to Human Resources.
+Human Resources sends the Tenure Review Committee Report to the candidate to review and sign, uploads the signed copy to the candidate's portfolio, and provides a signed copy to the appropriate vice president who will send it to the superintendent / president.

-H.4.9 Corrective Action Plans for Tenure Candidates
+H.24.9 Corrective Action Plans for Tenure Candidates